Supervised ML Solution for Band Assignment in Dual-Band Systems with Omnidirectional and Directional Antennas: Appendix

 \subsubsection{Data Generation}

-We use the same network structure (cell dimension, path loss model, frequency and bandwidths) as above with $5$ m separation distance between the points on the grid.
-We generated $1000$ sequences, we assumed that the duration for each sequence is $900$ s with speed up to $1.5$m/s and a $4$ s sampling period.
-To generate the shadowing values we use the correlation model in (\ref{eq:xcorr}) for two different $\nu$ values, $\nu = 1$ and $\nu = 1.9$.
-We assume that the observation window of GP-based and learning-based solutions (other than LSTM-based) is five, i.e., $Q = 5$.
-For training we use $70\%$ of the sequences for training and $30\%$ for testing.
+The main parameters were introduced in Sec. \ref{sec:stochData}.
+We assume the BS is located at the center of a square cell with a side length of $500$ m, with a $5$ m separation distance between the points on the grid.
+We generated $1000$ sequences, we assumed that the duration for each sequence is $900$ s with {\em speed up to} $1.5$ m/s and a $4$ s sampling period.\footnote{ With the values of $d_{\rm dcor}$ in Table \ref{Tab:SimEnvrionStc}, the sampling period provides enough shadowing samples based on Nyquist theorem.} To generate the shadowing values we use the correlation model in (\ref{eq:xcorr}) for two different $\nu$ values, $\nu = 1$ and $\nu = 1.9$.
+We assume that the observation window of GP-based and learning-based solutions (other than LSTM-based) is $Q = 5$.
+We use $70\%$ of the sequences for training and $30\%$ for testing.
 For the LSTM based solution we use $50$ sequences for cross validation.
-To assess the power of the solutions we consider the prediction over two different future values $U=4$ and $U=8$.